 “Scarcity is likely to make people myopic: it directs people to further focus on present needs and

 overvalue immediate gains.
 Scarcity means that the mind is clouded and more prone to error.”

-“Our attention, self-control and long-term planning abilities are bounded.
+“Our attention, self-control, and long-term planning abilities are bounded.
 Poverty means less cognitive bandwidth.
 The multiple disadvantages of poverty – including financial worries, time pressure, negative stereotypes, and emotional distress – tax cognitive capacities.
-This, in turn, can negatively affect the quality of judgements and decisions.”
+This, in turn, can negatively affect the quality of judgments and decisions.”

 That statement above is right on target.
-The pressure of the financial burden leads people to make poor decisions based on a number of factors not related to intelligence.
+The financial burden pressure leads people to make poor decisions based on many factors not related to intelligence.
 Intelligent people make horrible decisions about how to deal with their debt all the time.
-Over the years I’ve had so many bank officers and financial professionals contact me for help.
-They actually understand the math but can’t see through the fog of decision making impairment.
+Over the years, I’ve had so many bank officers, and financial professionals contact me for help.
+They actually understand the math but can’t see through the fog of decision-making impairment.

 Money worries impact clear thinking.

 “This helps to explain why people in disadvantaged circumstances may make poorer decisions that at times seem irrational and counterproductive.”

 “Furthermore, firms often tailor their tactics and marketing efforts to their target audience.
 Some firms have specialized in targeting and luring poor or vulnerable consumers, offering services and products such as payday loans, rent-to-own transactions, and uninvited sales.”

 “People rarely consider more than one option at a time – a behavior called “cognitive rigidity.”
 Cognitive rigidity “gets amplified when we feel threatened by time pressure, negative emotions, exhaustion, and other stressors.”
 But having a few options in mind is likely to yield a better decision.”